On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: Minkowski domains of dependence and half-pipe geometry

 \subsection{Equivariant surfaces}

-The special case of Question $W^{*thin}_{\HP}$ was recently proved by Graham Smith \cite{smith2020weyl}.
+The special case of Question $W^{*\Omega}_{\HP}$ was recently proved by Graham Smith \cite{smith2020weyl}.
 His result can be stated as follows.

 \begin{theorem}[G. Smith] Let $S$ be a closed surface, and let $g_-, g_+$ be two metrics of negative curvature on $S$.
-There is then a unique quasifuchsian half-pipe manifold containing a geodesically convex subset such that the induced metrics on the past and future boundary components are isotopic to $g_-$ and $g_+$, respectively. \end{theorem}
+There is then a unique quasifuchsian half-pipe manifold containing a geodesically convex subset such that the third fundamental forms on the past and future boundary components are isotopic to $g_-$ and $g_+$, respectively. \end{theorem}

 Smith in fact states and proves the dual statement: given a closed surface $S$ and a pair $(g_-, g_+)$ of negatively curved metrics on $S$, there exists a unique GHMC Minkowski spacetime into which $(S,g_-)$ and $(S,g_+)$ isometrically embed as Cauchy surfaces in the past and future components respectively.